FrancisSanB/FrancisSanB.github.io/README.md

 This website is using Vite's fast development server in the React library template.
 I use react's component-based architecture along with the Tailwind CSS framework to make this website.
 This website is mostly simple react components and tailwind layouts.

-This [tutorial] (https://www.youtube.com/watch?v=b0pkpcD8Ms4), which is included in the references, was my starting point for this project.
+This [tutorial](https://www.youtube.com/watch?v=b0pkpcD8Ms4 'Tutorial'), which is included in the references, was my starting point for this project.
 Then I played around with the different TailwindCSS classes to make it more personal.
 After getting more comfortable I started adding features of my own.
 My inspiration websites are all listed below.

 *Special thanks to Edwin Zhang, whom I cold-emailed asking advice on how to build a website and he pointed me in the right direction.*